MaggiesWorld/magdi-community/README.md

 MagDi AI is a smart, OpenAI-powered assistant designed to streamline workflows for professionals in **Software Quality Assurance (QA)** and **Test Automation (TA)**.
 With features like intelligent query routing, persistent chat threads, and containerized deployment, MagDi helps teams get answers, generate documentation, and boost productivity.

-🚀 **Now in Alpha!** Try it locally or install as a PWA on your mobile device.
+🚀 **Now in Release 1.0** Try it locally or install as a PWA, SaaS or on your mobile device.

 ---